The Pillars of Saxon Warrior Society

 The Comitatus and the Lord-Retainer Bond

 The very bedrock of Saxon martial society was the comitatus.
 This was a reciprocal relationship in which a lord, or dryhten, provided his warriors with land, treasure, weapons, and a place in his hall.
 In return, the warriors—thegns and gesiths—pledged absolute loyalty, promising to fight for him and, if necessary, die alongside him.
 To abandon one's lord in battle was the ultimate, unforgivable dishonor, a theme vividly illustrated in the Old English poem The Battle of Maldon, where warriors choose death over retreat after their leader falls.
+The historical battle of Maldon in 991 AD saw the ealdorman Byrhtnoth leading his men against Viking raiders; after Byrhtnoth was killed, his retainers famously resolved to die avenging him rather than flee.
 This specific emphasis on loyalty unto death was directly inherited by the knightly class through the feudal oath of fealty.
 The strong emotional and spiritual weight placed on this bond in Saxon culture gave the later, more formalized feudal relationship a potent dose of pre-existing heroic morality that transcended mere legal contract.
+The British Library provides a detailed analysis of this poem, showing how its themes resonated for centuries.

 The Warrior Code in Saxon Epic Poetry